eBay/nice-dag/docs/api-ref/useNiceDag.md

 # useNiceDag

-It is a customized react hook given by `nice-dag-react` module, which encapsulates API of `nice-dag-core`.
+In terms of React applications, you can simply use this customized react hook which is given by `nice-dag-react` module.
+Essentially, it's a wrapper of the API of `nice-dag-core`.

 ```jsx
 useNiceDag(args: UseNiceDagArgs): UseNiceDagType